CephBlockPool CRD

 The failureDomain

 must be also be taken into account when determining the number of chunks.
 The failure domain determines the level in the Ceph CRUSH hierarchy where the chunks must be uniquely distributed.
-This decision will impact whether node losses or disk losses are tolerated.
-There could also be performance differences of placing the data across nodes or osds.
+This decision will impact how many -- if any -- node losses or disk losses are tolerated.

 host